Alfred Young Man

 Alfred Young Man, Ph.D. or Kiyugimah (Eagle Chief) (born 1948) is a Cree artist, writer, educator, and an enrolled member of the Chippewa-Cree tribe located on the Rocky Boy Indian Reservation, Montana, US.
 His Montana birth certificate lists him as being 13/16th Cree by blood-quantum, his full sister, Shirley, is listed as 16/16ths.
 He is a former Department Head (2007–2010) of Indian Fine Arts at the First Nations University of Canada in Regina, Saskatchewan and former Chair (1999–2007) of Native American Studies, University of Lethbridge, Lethbridge, Alberta, Canada.
-He is Professor Emeritus at the University of Lethbridge and University of Regina.
+He is professor emeritus at the University of Lethbridge and University of Regina.

 Background

 Born in 1948 on the Blackfeet Indian Reservation in Browning, Montana, Young Man is the ninth child of fifteen brothers and sisters.
 His father Joseph Young Man White Horse (Sau-sti-qua-ńis) and mother Lillian Katherine Boushie were both Cree and fluent in Cree and English.

 Young Man's paternal Cree grandmother Theresa Ground Woman Big Springs spoke Cree only and was married to Don't Talk Many White Horses, a Blackfeet Indian man.
 Since Don't Talk was deaf, he went by the nickname Deafy (pronoun: Deé-fee).
 Deafy was stricken with scarlet fever as a child in the late 19th century, as many Blackfeet children of his generation were, rendering him mute.
 Theresa and Deafy communicated their entire married lives using Indian sign-language.
 Theresa outlived Deafy to the approximate age of 113 years.
 Young Man's maternal grandfather Edward Boushie was Cree/Métis and Edward's wife Eliza was also Cree from the Erminskin Reserve in Hobbema, Alberta.

 Young Man grew up in East Glacier Park, Montana and spoke Cree as a child.
 Like nearly all Indian children of his generation, when Alfred was six years old he and his siblings were taken away to Cut Bank Boarding School, a Bureau of Indian Affairs government school located a short distance north of Browning.
 Physical punishment was an everyday occurrence and Cree and Blackfeet traditions and customs were illegal to practise under US government law.
 Young Man stayed in government Indian boarding schools at various times and places until he was 20 years old when he went to the Slade School of Art in London, England, in 1968, which was the first time ever that he attended an all-white school for any length of time.
-Alfred's memory of the Cree language is sparse and he speaks and understands only a little.
+His memory of the Cree language is sparse and he speaks and understands only a little.